Classic Skillet Cornbread

 How to Make Cornbread in a Cast Iron Skillet

-It doesn’t get any easier than this whisk-together homemade cornbread recipe.
+It doesn’t get any easier than this whisk-together skillet cornbread recipe.
 If cooking cornbread in cast iron skillet sounds intimidating to you, don’t be fooled!
 It’s a very simple process.

 Step 1: Begin by preheating your oven to 400F and to a cast iron skillet, add 2 tablespoons of butter, and place the skillet in the oven to melt the butter and preheat the skillet.